mukatre/GettingAndCleaningData_Project_TidyData/README.md

 The code outputs a txt file called tidyData.txt.

-reshape2 and data.table packages are installed if they areas
+reshape2 and data.table packages are installed if they aren't already.

 =======================================